-This principle can be seen in the fact that we hinder our prayer life when we do not walk in love with our spouses because faith works by love (Malachi 2:13-17.
+This principle can be seen because we hinder our prayer life when we do not walk in love with our spouses.
+After all, faith works by love (Malachi 2:13-17.
 1 Peter 3:7).
-Remember, without faith, we cannot receive anything from God including healing (James 1:6,7.
+Remember, without faith, we cannot receive anything from God, including healing (James 1:6,7.
 James 5:16).

 As Christians, we are to be willing to die not only physically but have the attitude of dying spiritually, without Christ, so that others might attain salvation (John 13:34.
 John 15:13.
 Romans 9:3.
 Exodus 32:30-32).
 We will never be asked to do this, nor could we, but this must be the attitude of our heart.
 This is how the world will know that Christians are different – by God’s love in our lives – not by anything else (John 13:35).

 The definition of this unconditional love of God (1) can be found in these verses: 1 Corinthians 13:4-8.
 Furthermore, this describes God, for He is love Himself (1 John 4:8).

 We cultivate this lifestyle of loving others in learning the Bible by spiritual heart (1 John 2:5.
 1 Timothy 1:5).
 Then the Holy Spirit will keep our spiritual hearts full of the unconditional love of God so that we might give it to others (Romans 5:5.
 Luke 6:27-38).
 Furthermore, this love of God in our spiritual hearts will result in our generous giving to others (2 Corinthians 9:7).
 When we give generously to others, our hearts (1) will be ready to receive our answers to prayer generously (Galatians 6:7).